RECENT NEWS:

 Ticket sales will start in early November.
 You will be able to pick and choose the events you want to attend, and we will offer meal options for Dinner.
 Payments can be made in part or in full.
 Details will follow.

-To contact the planning team, click here.
+To contact the Project Team, click here.

 Operation GRANITE II: Chilliwack BC 17-19 July 2026